URL42/sac_transit/README.md

 1) Flash MicroPython to the Pico W.
 2) Copy `pico_w.py` to the board as `main.py`.
 3) Copy `secrets.py`, update `WIFI_SSID/PASSWORD`, `SERVER_BASE` (use your machine's LAN IP and port), `STOP_ID` (from SacRT GTFS `stop_id`), and `TITLE`.
+   - Optional: set `ROUTE` to a route short name or `route_id` to filter alerts to that line.
 4) Power the Pico; it will connect to Wi‑Fi, poll `/api/display`, and render two departure lines plus the scrolling alert ticker.

 ## How it works